larxx/github-blue/README.md

 # Github Blue

-GitHub Blue theme - As seen from GitHub's home page.
+GitHub Blue theme - A softer and much more comfortable theme for the eyes.
+Inspired by the one on GitHub's home page.
 <br>

 React